eriksjolund/podman-socket-activation/README.md

 hello
 ```

 The echo server works as expected.
-It replies _"hello"_ when receiving the text _"hello"_.
+It replies _"hello"_ after receiving the text _"hello"_.

 ### Socket activate an Apache HTTP server with systemd-socket-activate